 Hop over a hill in the Lunigiana and what the open-air shed calls panigacci are called by another name, testaroli.
 And, to confound the exercise still, testaroli are made like the shed’s panigacci but, are stored to be later boiled in salted water like pasta and served cut and decorated with the same fresh pesto & parmigiano.

 For most Lunigiana folk, a panigacci is a hard, flat bread.
 To get them that way, the same batter of flour, water and salt is poured into terracotta dishes heated on an open fire.
-Succeeding dishes are filled with batter and stacked upon the first, the weight flattens the cooking batter into a panigacci… a crude & crusty bread.
+Succeeding dishes are stacked upon the first, the weight flattens the cooking batter into a panigacci… a crude & crusty bread.
 Platters of salami, gorgonzola and stracchino cheeses are brought out with a basket full with these disk-like breads.
 And here again comes the fun… in the eating… slather stracchino on a panigacci, top it with a long strip of prosciutto crudo and fold it into a half-moon sandwich.
 Unexpectedly, you are happily munching on the half-Moon symbol of the Lunigiana.
 Luna means Moon in Italian.
 Luna… Lunigiana… panigacci!
 They are the mainstay of La Cucina della Lunigiana.
 The village of Podenzana is devoted to them, sporting a series of panigacci ristoranti along its climbing road and, in the summer, towns across the Lunigiana host piazza festivals called sagra’s with portable grills set up to make and serve the hot panigacci… before the dancing starts at 9PM.